Talking to your children about sexFeb 04, 2014

 A child needs all three to be able to differentiate and develop their own confidence and discernment as they grow.

 If you taught them only about function, they could end up feeling confused and unsafe like I did.
 If you taught them only about pleasure, they may end up in unsafe situations.
 If you just taught them about protection, it might block them from the natural expression and joy that is available to them in safe and appropriate spaces.

-Every child and parent's circumstance is different, and it changes over time as they age, but the important thing is be open and natural, and honest in a way that is appropriate to your child and your family circumstances.
+Every child and parent's circumstance is different, and it changes over time as they age, but the important thing is to be open and natural, and honest in a way that is appropriate to your child and your family's circumstances.

-The Making Love Retreat is an amazing life-changing event that is a wonderful resource for parents to be able to share with your child at age-appropriate times.
-It will give you the confidence as you need as a parent to engage with your children about sex in a loving way.
+The Making Love Retreat is an amazing life-changing event that is a wonderful resource for parents to be able to share with their children at age-appropriate times.
+It will give you the confidence you need as a parent to engage with your children about sex in a loving way.

 This article was published in the April 2014 edition of Holistic Bliss magazine.